 2. Or it might be to reinforce or maintain a pair bond.

 3. Another option is it might be to increase a female's fitness by providing her with extra food, which probably increases the quality of her eggs or may advance the laying date.

 Tuesday, July 25, 2017

 I don't want this Tuesday to pass without announcing another truth for this date of July 25th, which is is something I shared on TLLG's Facebook Page.
-I've been honored by a visit from a male Northern Cardinal, who stopped by my urban garden last night to enjoy a dinner at my wreath-style bird feeders.
+I've been honored by a visit from a male Northern Cardinal, who stopped by my rooftop garden last night to enjoy a dinner at my wreath-style bird feeder.

-Welcome to the fifty-second week of my Tuesday's Truths series!
+Welcome to the fiftieth week of my Tuesday's Truths series!
 The Mutts comic strip suffices for today, reminding me that seashells and cell phones have a shared trait!